-For this week’s Greg Primm’s Classic Steel we take a look back at the 1993 Suzuki RM250.
+For this edition of Classic Steel, we are going to take a look back at the 1993 Suzuki RM250.

 The ’93 RM was a major update for Suzuki’s venerable 250.
-New bodywork, a beefier chassis and a reworked power plant highlighted the new package.
-Although it looked greatly changed, the actual performance of the bike was little different than the model it replaced.
+New bodywork, a beefier chassis, and a reworked power plant highlighted the redesigned package.
+Although it looked greatly changed, the actual performance of the bike was not much different from the model it replaced.
+Photo Credit: Suzuki

-The new RM featured a majorly revised frame (35% stiffer), all-new body work (5% fatter) and a retuned power plant (10% more arm stretching).
+The new RM featured a majorly revised frame all-new bodywork and a retuned power plant.
 Complementing the package was a very clean and understated gunmetal and yellow color scheme.
 The ’93 RM certainly looked the part of a winner, with its new bodywork and handsome, modern appearance.
 The real question was, would all those changes deliver a truly changed motorcycle?

-For ’93, Suzuki made a lot of modifications to their tried and true 250 mill, all aimed at broadening its hard hitting, but narrow power delivery.
-Ever since Suzuki went to their case-reed motor design in ’89, their 250’s had been “burst motors”.
-They were very quick revving and hard hitting, but lacking in torque and ease of use.
+For ’93, Suzuki made a lot of modifications to their tried and true 250 mill, all aimed at broadening its hard-hitting, but narrow power delivery.
+Ever since Suzuki went to their case-reed motor design in ’89, their 250s had been “burst motors.”
+They were very quick-revving and potent, but lacking in torque and ease of use.
 The new RM featured a new cylinder and head, revised porting and a switch to a Keihin carburetor from the previous Mikuni.
 The result of all this reworking was a motor that ran exactly like the ’92 RM, with slightly less hit and marginally more torque.
 In ’93, the gold standard for motors was the CR250R.
 It pulled hard down low, exploded in the mid-range and revved out to the moon.
 It was the Motor of Doom of ‘93.
-Compared to the CR, the RM had less low end, comparable mid-range and way less top-end pull.
+Compared to the CR, the RM had less low end, comparable mid-range, and way less top-end pull.
 It was a mid-range only power plant.
-It was capable of running with the other 250’s in the class, but the RM rider would be making twice the shifts of a rider on a red, white or green machine.
+It was capable of running with the other 250s in the class, but the RM rider would be making twice the shifts of a rider on a red, white or green machine.
 The RM demanded total commitment and a go-for-broke approach to make the best use of its potent but limited power spread.

-The stock ’93 RM look was a huge improvement over the pink, purple and yellow monstrosity Suzuki forced upon the buying public the year before.
+For my money, the stock 1993 RM look was a huge improvement over the pink, purple and yellow monstrosity Suzuki forced upon the buying public the year before.
 The stock graphics were a little odd, but the overall look of the bike was fresh, modern and undeniably attractive.
+Photo Credit: Suzuki

 The ’93 RM’s suspension was a real case of Jekyll and Hyde.
-Up front the Showa forks worked pretty well, but out back the Showa shock was a real jackhammer.
-In ’92, the RM had owned the worst forks on the track (no mean feat against the likes of Honda’s legendarily craptacular early 90’s suspension).
-The ’93 versions were a huge improvement, but not quite up to unseating the awesome KX as the suspension king of the class.
-In stock condition, the RM’s Showa’s were undersprung for most riders and slightly underdamped.
-Thankfully, with a little set up, the forks could be made to work quite well.
+Up front, the Showa forks worked pretty well, but out back the Showa shock was a real jackhammer.
+In ’92, the RM had owned the worst forks on the track (no mean feat against the likes of Honda’s legendarily craptacular early 90s suspension).
+The ’93 versions were a big improvement, but not quite up to unseating the awesome KX250 as the suspension king of the class.
+In stock condition, the RM’s Showas were under sprung for most riders and slightly underdamped.
+Thankfully, with a little setup, the forks could be made to work quite well.
 All that was required was a spring swap and some oil height adjustment to cure stock bike’s stinkbug stance and mid-stroke harshness.

 The outlook was not nearly as bright in the shock department.
-The ’93 RM’s shock was in a word-atrocious.
-The shock was a real kidney buster that liked to ricochet off square edge bumps and bounce around like Mexican jumping bean in breaking bumps.
-The shock’s damping was not well mated to the rising rate of the rear end or the geometry of the new chassis.
+The ’93 RM’s shock was in a word – atrocious.
+The shock was a real kidney-buster that liked to ricochet off square edge bumps and bounce around like Mexican jumping bean in braking bumps.
+The shock’s damping was not well mated to the rising rate of the rear end, or the geometry of the new chassis.
 You could fiddle endlessly with the clickers, but no amount of tuning could sort out the schizophrenic rear end.
-The only option was to get it revalved or get used to being pummeled to death every ride.
+The only options were to get it re-valved or get used to being pummeled to death every ride.

 Suzuki beefed up the frame on the ’93 RM in an effort to tame its notorious instability at speed.
 The frame tubes and backbone were changed from an oval shape to a rectangular design, resulting in a 35% increase in rigidity according to Suzuki.
-In truth, much like the motor, Suzuki changed everything, but really changed nothing.
+In truth, much like the motor, Suzuki changed everything but really changed nothing.
 The new RM handled just like the old RM.
-That meant that the RM could cut an inside line like no other bike made, but it also meant that the RM danced around at speed like a ‘76 Chrysler with four bald tires and a set of bad shocks.
-The combination of the aggressive frame geometry and cranky rear suspension lent the RM a loose and busy feel at speed that was anything but confidence -inspiring.
-It would shake its head and dance from side to side over rough terrain, then do its best to eject the rider like a bucking bronco if pushed.
-On a tight Supercross style circuit the RM was magic, with its tight cornering and quick-hitting burst motor.
-On a fast, rough outdoor circuit, however, the stock RM was thrill-a-minute terror machine.
+That meant that the RM could cut an inside line as no other bike made, but it also meant that the RM danced around at speed like a 1976 Chrysler with four bald tires and a set of bad shocks.
+The combination of the aggressive frame geometry and cranky rear suspension lent the RM a loose and busy feel at speed that was anything but confidence-inspiring.
+It liked to shake its head and dance in the rough and generally scare the crap out of its pilot on fast straights.
+On a tight Supercross style circuit, the RM was magic, with its tight cornering and quick-hitting burst motor.
+On a fast, rough outdoor circuit, however, the stock RM was a thrill-a-minute terror machine.

 One obvious change with the RM was its new bodywork.
 Suzuki made an interesting choice by actually making the new layout fatter than the ’92 model had been.
 At the airbox, right where the rider squeezed the bike most often, Suzuki actually spaced out the side covers to provide a better grip.
 That, combined with the new slightly wider full coverage radiator shrouds, gave the bike a decidedly pudgy feel compared to most of the competition.
 Some people actually liked the new thicker bodywork as it did indeed give you something solid to cling to.
 Although you have to give Suzuki credit for bucking trends and trying something new, it was not a popular change and they went slimmer with the RM’s next redesign.

 The ’93 RM was certainly not a bad bike, but it was far from perfect.
-On the plus side, its hard-hitting and quick revving power spread made the bike competitive and fun to ride.
-Also, its quick steering and light, airy feel made the bike the king of Supercross style tracks.
+On the plus side, its hard-hitting and quick-revving power spread made the bike competitive and fun-to-ride.
+Also, its razor-sharp steering and airy feel made the bike the king of Supercross-style tracks.
 In the negative column, you had the RM’s extreme aversion to fast and rough circuits, gruesome rear suspension and questionable reliability.
-It was a bike that required a go-for-broke riding style and total commitment to make work.
-It was more like riding a big 125 than a typical 250.
-The’93 RM was not for everyone, but that is not always a bad thing.
+It was a bike that required more work than most of the competition but rewarded that commitment with an exhilarating and entertaining riding experience.